Jeolla Province: Joseon: 1392–1910

 On August 4, 1896, Emperor Gojong issued Royal Order 36, repealing the district system and restoring the province system.
-Jeolla, along with Chungcheong Province, Gyeongsang Province, Hamgyong Province and Pyongan Province, were divided north-south into North Jeolla Province and South Jeolla Province, bringing the total to 13 provinces.
+Jeolla was divided north-south into North Jeolla Province and South Jeolla Province.
+Also divided were Chungcheong Province, Gyeongsang Province, Hamgyong Province and Pyongan Province, bringing the total to 13 provinces.

-Republic of Korea: 1948-present
+Republic of Korea: 1948–present

 North Jeolla Province consisted of the Jeonju and northern Namwon districts, while South Jeolla Province consisted of the southern Namwon districts, Naju district, and Jeju island.
 Jeonju was retained as the capital of North Jeolla, with Gwangju being made the capital of South Jeolla.
-The capital of South Jeolla was later moved to Namak, South Korea in 2005, with Gwangju designated a Special City.
+The capital of South Jeolla was later moved to Namak in 2005, and Gwangju was designated a Special City.

-Jeolla is a stronghold of the liberal Democratic Party of Korea.

 Geography

 Jeolla Province was bounded on the north by Chungcheong Province, on the east by Gyeongsang Province, on the south by the East China Sea, and on the west by the Yellow Sea.
-The region is bordered on the east by the Sobaek Mountains and is drained by the Yeongsan, Seomjin and Mangyeong River.
+The region is bordered on the east by the Sobaek Mountains and is drained by the Yeongsan, Seomjin and Mangyeong rivers.
 The largest city in the region is Gwangju.
 Apart from Jeonju and Naju, other cities of note include Iksan (formerly Iri), Gunsan, Mokpo, Namwon, Suncheon, and Yeosu.